netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 child elements of the value tag.
 The txid attribute on the edit tag reflects the txid associated with the changes encoded in this edit section, as well as parent nodes.
-Later edit sections in the same push-update or push-change-update may still supercede the txid value for some or all of the nodes in the current edit section.
+Later edit sections in the same push-update or push-change-update may still supersede the txid value for some or all of the nodes in the current edit section.

 Servers returning txid values in get-config, edit-config, get-data,